globaldothealth/isaric-pipeline/docs/spec/mapping.md

 Examples:
 - For a patient ID field, `raw_variable = subjid` and `id = Patient/+<FIELD>`
-  which assigns the value of the subject ID to the `id` column in FHIRFlat with a namespace prefix.
+  which assigns the value of the subject ID to the `id` column in FHIRflat with a namespace prefix.
 - To combine date of admission and time of admission, `raw_variable = dates_admdate`, and `actualPeriod.start = <FIELD>+<dates_admtime>`.